-Buying or selling a home is a very complicated and emotional event.
-Because of this, buyers or sellers ask an expert to assist them throughout this whole process.
+Buying or selling a home is a complicated and emotional event.
+Because of this, buyers or sellers ask an expert to assist them throughout this entire process.
 Choosing a real estate agent to represent you during this time is the most important decision you will make.
 But what is the role of a real estate agent?
 What benefits do buyers and sellers get from them?

 - Guides clients throughout the sale.